Connecting GDS37xx with GRP26xxx

 • Specifies the System Number which is the GDS37xx number, the system number used in our example is 192.168.6.135.

-• Configures the Access Password for opening the door remotely and it should match the password configured under “Remote PIN to Open the Door on the GDS37xx Web GUI settings.
+• Configure the Access Password for opening the door remotely and it should match the password configured under “Remote PIN to Open the Door on the GDS37xx Web GUI settings.
 The password used in our example is “123456”.

-Figure 6: GDS37xx Configuration Settings on GRP26xx IP Phone
+GDS37xx Configuration Settings on GRP26xx IP Phone

 1. Press button to apply the new settings.